AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 [^teto-2016]: \href{https://github.com/wildbunny/docs/blob/master/T.E.T.O-draft.pdf}{T.E.T.O Draft} by Paul Firth.

-##### A Criticism of GHOST

-GHOST allows for blocks to link to a single canonical parent and multiple *uncle* blocks.
-In the full GHOST algorithm, uncle blocks contribute *weight* to the canonical chain-segment, but do not contribute *transactions*.
-Thus, uncles have *no ability* to substantially contribute to the canonical chain's *state*.

-Consider an empty-block DoS against a chain using GHOST.
-If an attacker were to perform an empty-block DoS, the attacker could link back to honest miners' blocks as uncles, but never parents.
-Given this, there is no easy way for the honest miners to end or mitigate the DoS.
-The attacker can include honest miners' chain-work in a purely *beneficial* way -- there is a symmetry, thus honest miners (and the network) are at the mercy of the attacker.

-Why does this symmetry exist?
-Because the *cumulative weight* of each block (including uncles) is *divorced* from *the set of transactions* that is contributed by that block.
-However, with a full DAG-chain, when an attacker links to uncles in this way *they must allow for the execution of all non-conflicting transactions* (i.e., those which would not cause a doublespend to occur).
-Thus, GHOST *does not mitigate* empty-block DoS attacks; *only* a full DAG-chain can do that.

 #### Basic Structure

 There are decisive advantages to using DAGs (instead of trees) as the fundamental structure of a chain.